HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 The GTD methodology is a productivity system created by David Allen, and is described in his book
 [Getting Things Done](https://www.amazon.co.uk/Getting-Things-Done-Stress-Free-Productivity/dp/B01B6WSGGA).
-The system is based on the idea that a person's mind is for having ideas, not for holding them.
+The system is based on the idea that a person's mind is designed for having ideas, not holding them.

 The GTD system is platform-agnostic, and can be implemented using any tool that allows for it.
 I have chosen to implement this system in Todoist, and this document will describe how I have done so.

-Full credit to David Allen for the
+Full credit goes to David Allen for the
 [GTD methodology](https://gettingthingsdone.com/), and to the [Todoist](https://todoist.com/) team for creating a platform that allows for such a system to be implemented.